marcoshuck/todo/DESIGN.md

 This document contains the technical documentation for the ToDo application.
 This document provides an overview of the architectural choices and design principles followed throughout the development of this project.

+## Motivation

+This repository wasn't born from a training exercise, but rather from a desire to consolidate years of experience into a practical resource for the community.
+Witnessing the learning curve individuals face when exploring new technologies like gRPC and navigating intricate setups, I sought to create a comprehensive, single source of knowledge.

 ## API specification

 This API adheres to the [Google API Improvement Proposals (AIP)](https://google.aip.dev) guidelines, ensuring a